Leyden05/Leyden05/README.md

 Developer.
 Musician.
 Designer.
 ------------------------------

-Currently a Junior Web Developer at Masonry.
+Currently a Web Developer at Masonry.
 Building professional websites from the ground up, transforming figma and sketch mock-ups into pixel-perfect webpages.
 Becoming an expert in CraftCMS, Next.js, React, and Angular.

 * 🌍  I'm based in Austin, TX
 * 🖥️  See my portfolio at [https://jeremycrouthamel.online/](https://jeremycrouthamel.online/)